About Us

 What children can gain from multi sport

-Partaking in different sports can often improve their fundamental movement skills which link to their favoured sport too.
-Many sports use similar balance, locomotive and object control skills and learning these skills in different contexts often helps improve these skills in a greater way.
+The skills learnt in one sport can diversify into other sports naturally which can improve their perfomance in their favoured sport.
+Many sports use similar balance, locomotive and object control skills and learning these skills in different contexts often helps to improve these skills in a greater way.